Many party promoters enforce a zero-tolerance policy towards GHB while turning a blind eye to crystal meth.

 Contrary to the negative mainstream press ecstasy has received, thousands of gay men used the pill throughout its 1980-90s heyday to erase barriers, connect with feelings they would otherwise not allow themselves to feel, and unite in tribal union at circuit events or for several hours on a Saturday night with no long-lasting or progressively debilitating affects.
 By comparison, the meth high may last longer and make the user initially feel euphoric and alert the first few times he uses, but he will also be argumentative, self-righteous, interruptive, agitated and aloof before the impending, agonising crash sets in.

-Meth is ecstasy's polar opposite having spawned an ugly breed of insecure, paranoid, sexually- intense party-goer, transforming once uplifting dance environments into sinister, predatory battlegrounds of testosterone-soaked hostility.
+Meth is ecstasy's polar opposite having spawned a breed of intense party-goers, transforming once uplifting dance environments into battlegrounds of testosterone-soaked hostility.